The Whipping Cult

 Ardith & Her Children

-Curtis Lennander later claimed to law enforcement that he suddenly became “remorseful for his sins” while laying in bed, woke up Ardith and dragged her into the living room where Marie Doyle, Anna Halverson and Halverson’s daughter-in-law were.
+Curtis Lennander would later claim to law enforcement that he suddenly became “remorseful for his sins” while laying in bed, woke up Ardith and dragged her into the living room where Marie Doyle, Anna Halverson and Halverson’s daughter-in-law were.
 Curtis stripped off Ardith’s clothing and started whipping her in the center of the room.

 curtbackbetter.jpg